Sophie Gustafson: Professional career

 Gustafson was a member of the European Solheim Cup team in 1998, 2000, 2002, 2003, 2005, 2007, 2009 and 2011.

+Awards, honors

+In 1998, she earned Elite Sign No. 116 by the Swedish Golf Federation, on the basis of national team appearances and national championship performances.

+In 2000, Gustafson was voted Swedish Golfer of the Year, professional or amateur, male or female, by the Association of Swedish Golf Writers.

+As receipant number 26, Gustafson was in 2001 awarded the Golden Club by the Swedish Golf Federation for outstanding contributions to Swedish golf.

+In 2004, she was awarded honorary member of the PGA of Sweden.

 Personal life

 In 2006, Gustafson married former LPGA commissioner Ty Votaw, who left his post following the 2005 Solheim Cup.
 They divorced in January 2010.

 Gustafson, in her words, has a "severe stuttering problem" and rarely speaks to the media.
 During the 2011 Solheim Cup she made an exception and spoke on-camera with Golf Channel.

 During her LPGA Tour career, she lived in Orlando, Florida.
 After retiring, she moved back to Särö, Sweden.

 Since 2015, Gustafson only played in a few tournaments.
-Instead she begun a career as a caddie for LET player Beth Allen.
+Instead she began a career as a caddie for LET player Beth Allen.
 They parted ways after the U.S. Women's Open in July 2017.

 Gustafson is interested in driving motorcycle.